BEMRosetta/BEMRosetta/README.md

 ## License

-Copyright (c) 2019 Iñaki Zabala, Markel Peñalba.
+Copyright (c) 2019 Iñaki Zabala, Markel Peñalba, Yerai Peña-Sanchez.

 BEMRosetta is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.\
 BEMRosetta is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for details.
 You should have received a copy of the GNU General Public License along with BEMRosetta.
 If not, see http://www.gnu.org/licenses/.<br/>